pascaldekloe/colfer/README.md

 	code line is applied in order of appearance.

 EXIT STATUS
-	The command exits 0 on succes, 1 on compilation failure and 2 when invoked without arguments.
+	The command exits 0 on success, 1 on error and 2 when invoked without arguments.

 EXAMPLES
 	Compile ./io.colf with compact limits as C: